 Each TP should be presented in a table, containing two main parts:

-The TP header, which contains the TP identifier, the TP objective and the external references (ICS, and base standard).
+The TP header (Table 6.3.2.3.1-2), which contains the TP identifier, the TP objective and the external references (ICS, and base standard).

-The behaviour part, which contains the test behaviour description.
+The behaviour part (Table 6.3.2.3.1-3), which contains the test behaviour description.
 This part can be optionally divided in the three following parts, in order to increase the readability:

 the initial conditions;